goda6565/AI-Consultant/backend/README.md

 There are 3 services in the backend.

 - Admin: Document Management (rest)
-- Agent: AI Consultant Agent (websocket)
+- Agent: Hearing Agent (rest)
 - Vector: Sync Document to Vector Database (cloud tasks)
-- Proposal Job: Generate Proposal (cloud run job)
+- Proposal Job: Generate Proposal Agent (cloud run job)

 All services are running on the cloud run.